 Hawaiian elder, Uncle Raymond, “a person of the land and the sea”.
 Alison Gardner

 For years, Moloka’i was dependent upon large pineapple plantations for its economic base; today its rich farmlands grow many fruits and vegetables, as well as a distinctive gourmet Moloka’i coffee, not to be missed.
 While rambling around the island, which is exactly what a visitor should do, the R.W.
 Meyer Sugar Mill (1878 to 1889), is a tucked-away piece of history staffed by enthusiastic, knowledgeable volunteers and the best museum gift shop on the island.
-Restored to working condition, it is the oldest mill in Hawaii, and probably the best priced one too at $2.00 entry per adult.
+Restored to working condition, it is the oldest mill in Hawaii.

 Daphne Socher and her husband, Jonathan, started Big Wind Kite Factory in 1980 when Moloka’i was as sleepy as it gets.
 Alison Gardner